 Wix, seemed a little bit slower with a GTMetrix Test score of 65% (D ranking) and a Pingdom test result scoring 82.
 The load time took up to 9 seconds in some tests, which isn’t ideal for your users or SEO.
 Wix also didn’t score particularly well in our big speed test of 11 different website builders.

-One additional point to add regarding speed.
-We’ve heard several reports that Wix’s backend tends to slow down significantly if you have to process a high number of orders.
+Plus, we’ve also heard several reports that Wix’s backend tends to slow down significantly if you have to process a high number of orders.

 Shopify – Wix 12:4